mayankkushal/obsidian-expense-tracker/README.md

 order asc date
 order desc amount
 limit last 5
+exclude description .*salary.*
 ```
 ````
-This gives the last 5 transactions in a nested structure, sorted by date in ascending order and amount in the descending order
+This gives the last 5 transactions in a nested structure, sorted by date in ascending order and amount in the descending order excluding all transactions with salary in them.

+> [!NOTE]
+> Exclude clause should be added after all the filter clauses